How does Bayesian Sampling help Membership Inference Attacks?: Background

+Given a trained model $f$ learned from a training dataset $\mathcal{S}$, membership inference attacks (MIAs) aim to determine whether a given data point $(x,y)$ was included in $\mathcal{S}$ \cite{shokri2017membership,yeom2018privacy,salem2018ml,zarifzadeh2024low}.
+We consider the standard inference setting for MIAs on a fixed target model, where the attacker is assumed to know the model architecture and the underlying data distribution.
+In this setting, a challenger samples a data point $(x,y)$ together with a membership label $m \in \{0,1\}$, indicating whether $(x,y)$ is drawn from the training dataset $\mathcal{S}$ ($m=1$) or from the data distribution $\pi$ ($m=0$).
+The attacker queries the model predictions $f(x;\w)$ and outputs a prediction $\mathcal{A}(x,y) \in \{0,1\}$ for the membership label $m$.
+This inference task can also be formulated as a hypothesis-testing problem:

 In this framework, the attack can fix the probability of a Type I error, \(\Pr(\text{reject } H_0 \mid m = 0)\), at a predetermined level \(\alpha\) (i.e., the false positive rate) and then determine the corresponding threshold.
 A test that minimizes the Type II error, \(\beta = \Pr(\text{accept } H_0 \mid m = 1)\), is considered more powerful.
-Note that the $1-\beta$ is just the true positive rate(TPR), so the evaluation metric for MIAs is commonly the true positive rate at a low false positive rate.
+Note that the $1-\beta$ is just the true positive rate (TPR), so the evaluation metric for MIAs is commonly the true positive rate at a low false positive rate.

 To achieve the provable inference, the score-based method is the dominant method.
-As categorized by \citet{ye2022enhanced}, the baseline method sets the threshold $\tau_{\alpha}$ to a constant value \cite{yeom2018privacy}.
+As categorized by Ye et al. \cite{ye2022enhanced}, the baseline method sets the threshold $\tau_{\alpha}$ to a constant value \cite{yeom2018privacy}.
 This approach, also referred to as the \textit{marginal attack} \cite{bertran2024scalable}, is defined as:

 where $\mathbb{I}$ is the indicator function, $s: \pi \to \mathbb{R}$ is a score function, e.g., confidence, loss or hinge score, $\tau_{\alpha}$ is the threshold satisfying: